People Against Rape Is Providing Charleston Bartenders With Education To Decrease Sexual Assault

 Upstander Training teaches bartenders what drinks look like after they’ve been tampered with and whether they cause “discoloration or foaming.”
 DiMattia says he now has a certificate to show that his bartenders have completed the course.

-Recently the #metoo spotlight shone on Charleston on the Bravo hit Southern Charm, whose star, Thomas Ravenel quit the show according to The State due to multiple rape accusations.
+Recently the #metoo spotlight shined on Charleston on the Bravo hit, Southern Charm, whose star, Thomas Ravenel, quit the show, according to The State, due to multiple rape accusations.
 Ravenel sat out the reunion after the accusations surfaced, including complaints from the family nanny who is accusing Ravenel, 56.

-And while College of Charleston students contribute to the crowds in the bar scene, Ravenel isn’t the only older man to be accused of sexual assault which many assume is generally perpetrated by young men.
+And while College of Charleston students contribute to the crowds in the bar scene, Ravenel isn’t the only older man to be accused of sexual assault, which many assume is generally perpetrated by young men.

-The Charleston City Paper reports that this summer, a popular Charleston restaurant owner, Sam Mustafa was arrested and charged with assaulting a woman outside of Hall’s Chophouse.
+The Charleston City Paper reports that this summer, a popular Charleston restaurant owner, Sam Mustafa, was arrested and charged with assaulting a woman outside of Hall’s Chophouse.

 “The victim then stated the offender grabbed her by the hair causing her to bend over while forcing her face toward the ground.
 As he continued to do this she was yelling ‘Please stop, please stop.’
 [Mustafa, then] let go of her hair and pushed her chest causing her to fall backward and hit the back of her head on the ground.”